 Posting of “F” Grades

 The online grading process requires additional information whenever a grade of F is assigned.
-To record a failing grade, the instructor is asked to select one of the following codes:

 - The student submitted an academic assignment.